-In determining a penalty in disciplinary and adverse actions, an agency should consider a number of factors.
-If the agency does not, upon appeal, these factors will be considered before an adjudicating authority.
-Affected employees must be aware of these factors when responding to a deciding official (prior to an agency decision).
-It is critically important for any employee responding to a proposed discipline or adverse action to provide the most articulate and comprehensive written response possible to the deciding official.
+In determining a penalty in an adverse action, an agency should consider a number of factors.
+Among the many considerations are the “Douglas Factors” in certain situations.
+If the agency fails to make these considerations or is otherwise unable to prove they made such considerations, upon appeal, these failures by the agency will be considered by an adjudicating authority.
+Affected employees must be aware of these factors when responding to a deciding official (prior to an agency decision.
+It is critically important for any employee responding to a proposed adverse action to provide the most articulate and comprehensive written response possible to the deciding official.
 This response should be the same argument you would present to the Merit Systems Protection Board on appeal (if applicable), to an arbitrator on appeal, or as part of any EEO Complaint arising from the action, particularly a “mixed complaint.”
 Your goal should be to persuade the deciding official you are either 1) likely to prevail at MSPB, arbitration, or EEO or 2) MSPB, an arbitrator, or the EEOC would otherwise mitigate any action taken by the agency.

 - The nature and seriousness of the offense and its relation to the employee’s duties, position and responsibilities, including whether the offense was intentional or technical or inadvertent, or was committed maliciously or for gain, or was frequently repeated.